Skip to main content

 5. Compare unknown letters with those on alphabet charts.

-Frequently, you can get an idea of what a particularly difficult letter could be by comparing it with letters on alphabet charts, including variant forms of the letters.
-However, it should be recognized that handwriting can vary significantly from person to person, as well as from time period to time period.
+You may be able to decipher a difficult letter by comparing it with variations of handwriting found on alphabet charts.
+Remember that handwriting can vary significantly from person to person and in different time periods.
 A particular letter in a document may not be found on the alphabet charts provided and should be studied in context to the surrounding words and type of document.

 On particularly difficult documents, making your own alphabet chart can be helpful.
-Once you figure how the scribe writes the letter A, write out a list of all the different ways that scribe has written an A. This is beneficial as many scribes kept the records over the course of several years, meaning that if your research stays in the same geographic location, you may come across records written by the same scribe for other events.
+For example, once you understand how a scribe writes the letter A, make your own list of those variations.
+Scribes often kept records over the course of several years, meaning that if your research stays in the same geographic location, you may come across other records written by the same scribe.
 Even if you do not encounter other documents kept by that scribe, your letter charts and lists will help you to recognize alternative ways a letter may be written in future documents.

 6. Consult an outside source.